 Bladder slings are most commonly used to help patients who suffer from stress incontinence.
 However, it can also be used to help with occurrences of a sagging urethra or bladder neck, a history of previous failed surgeries, or complication factors that may result in failure of other surgeries.

 Urethral sling surgery can be safely performed in an outpatient surgery center.
 There is normally a 2-4 week recovery period, during which you should avoid doing too much activity to allow your body to properly heal.

 It’s likely you will feel some pain and discomfort where your incision is and you may feel some cramping in your abdomen.
 Your doctor will prescribe you medication to help with the pain during the first few days after surgery.
 If you continue to experience pain, be sure to contact your doctor immediately.

 According to the American Urological Association, approximately 8 out of 10 women are cured of urinary incontinence after this surgery.

 Like with any type of invasive surgery, there are risks.
 Complications of a urethral sling procedure may include:

 - New symptoms of urgency or urge incontinence

 - Pelvic organ prolapse

 If you suffer from stress incontinence or another common reason for a bladder sling, contact us today to see how we can help you.
-Our doctors, located in Nashville and Franklin, TN, and Santa Monica, CA, are experts in treatments for bladder incontinence and would love to help you get back to a normal lifestyle.
+Our doctors, located in Nashville and Franklin, TN, are experts in treatments for bladder incontinence and would love to help you get back to a normal lifestyle.